nitro41992/splitting-sucks/docs/test_coverage_product.md

 5. ✅ Validated edge cases like removing assigned people
 6. ✅ Applied Firebase mocking approach to widget tests

+### Phase 4: Summary Screen Tests ✅ COMPLETED
+1. ✅ Added tests for final summary screen calculations
+2. ✅ Verified total calculations including tax and tip
+3. ✅ Tested display of per-person information

+### Phase 5: Offline Behavior Tests ✅ COMPLETED
+1. ✅ Added connectivity_plus package to detect network status
+2. ✅ Created ConnectivityService with robust testing
+3. ✅ Implemented OfflineStorageService for local data persistence
+4. ✅ Added tests for online/offline transitions
+5. ✅ Set up foundations for data synchronization when back online

-### Phase 4: UI Redesign with Full Confidence
+### Phase 6: UI Redesign with Full Confidence
 With all core tests now passing, we can proceed with UI redesign with full confidence.
 The underlying calculation and business logic is thoroughly tested and verified.

-### Phase 5: Image Handling Tests (For Offline Caching)
+### Phase 7: Offline Caching Implementation
+With the offline testing framework in place, we can now implement the full offline caching solution with confidence:
-1. ✅ Basic image operations tests are now passing
+1. ✅ Basic connectivity detection is implemented and tested
-2. Add specific tests for offline storage behavior
+2. ✅ Offline storage is implemented and tested
+3. Implement UI indicators for offline mode
-3. Test synchronization when returning online
+4. Implement background synchronization when coming back online

 ## How to Use This Guide

 Use this document to understand test coverage when planning feature work.
 Areas with less test coverage will be riskier to change and should be approached more carefully.
+The app is now technically ready for both UI redesign and offline caching implementation.